 Nothing shows more respect than when you show interest in the person who’s talking to you.
 Good eye contact and actively listening to them tell them that you value what they have to say.

 What other examples of business etiquette would you add to this list?
-Please share them with me and your fellow readers.
+Please share them with me in the comments box.